 Date: 10th May 2020.

 Do you feel stressful life?
-Are you phasing anxiety?
+Are you facing anxiety?
 The brain is functioning every second -for 24 hours every day.

 As per the 2017 study, estimates that 792 million people lived with a mental health disorder.
 This ratio is slightly more than one in ten people globally (10.7%), in India as per the 2019 study, the daily ratio of depression is about 1,400.84.
 As per the average suicide rate of 10.9 for every lake person.

 The purpose of this article, apart from professional intensional, wanted to spread awareness about mental health issues and their treatment.
 The reason is, I was phasing a server depression for the last two years.
 I recovered with the help of an expert clinical psychiatrist, friends, university support, meditation, exercises, and proper nutrition.
-If we try to maintain our mental and physical well being, it helps you grow more emotionally stronger.
+If we try to maintain our mental and physical well-being, it helps us grow emotionally stronger.
 I knew about nutrition, so I can help myself to heal.
-Thus, this article for those people who are suffering from a depression and stop eating proper foods, hope it is useful for them.
+Thus, this article is for those people who are suffering from depression and stop eating proper foods, hope it is useful for them.

-Your brain needs food, modern food lifestyle makes a person follow the trend, and they prefer the packaged foods, processed foods.
-Your emotional well being depends on what you eat.
+Your brain needs food, modern food lifestyle makes a person follow the trend, and they prefer packaged foods, and processed foods.
+Your emotional well-being depends on what you eat.
 To correctly work, the brain needs proper nutrients in the required amount.
-Our human body functions working 24 hours a day, never stops.
-As per today's competitive time, we need to be smart, productive, and kind of intelligence.
+Our human body functions working 24 hours a day and never stops.
+In today's competitive time, we need to be smart, productive, and kind of intelligent.
 To be perfect in all the factors needs a peaceful and healthy mind and a physically fit body.
-In terms of what we are getting, stress, the anxiety of failure, lack of sleep and the most critical lack of time for cooking, we depend on packaged foods, ready to eat, ready to cook foods.
+In terms of what we are getting, stress, the anxiety of failure, lack of sleep, and the most critical lack of time for cooking, we depend on packaged foods, ready-to-eat, and ready-to-cook foods.

 Some facts on nutrition psychiatry studies: